Introduction

 - Focus on improving specific aspects in each revision

-Mock Tests
+Mock Tests for IELTS Writing Practice

 -

-Create authentic conditions
+Create authentic conditions with IELTS writing checker guidance

-- Use official IELTS practice materials
+- Use official IELTS writing examples materials

-- Turn off distractions and time yourself strictly
+- Turn off distractions and time yourself strictly during IELTS writing practice

 -

-Complete both writing tasks
+Complete both writing tasks using proper collocations for IELTS

-- Manage the transition between tasks efficiently
+- Manage the transition between tasks efficiently in your IELTS writing practice

 -

-Review performance holistically
+Review performance holistically with IELTS writing checker

-- Evaluate content, structure, and language elements
+- Evaluate content, structure, and language elements in your IELTS writing examples

-- Compare against official band descriptors
+- Compare against official band descriptors from your IELTS writing test preparation

 Mock Test Preparation Checklist